 Botanist College Education Requirements

-To become a botanist, a college degree is required, as most botanists have bachelor’s degrees with at least a botany minor.
-A conservation biology major with a focus on botany is also widely recommended.
+To become a botanist, a college degree is required, as most botanists have bachelor’s degrees.
+A Wildlife Conservation major with a focus on botany is also widely recommended.

 Coursework in topics like plant ecology, plant anatomy, plant molecular biology, ecosystems, cell biology, plant development biology, and environmental biology is advisable.